wiiitek/seleniumgrid/README.md

-firefox-without-marionette
+seleniumgrid
 ==========================

-This project is to show how to use [Selenium Grid][selenium-grid] with old Firefox browser.
+This project shows how to use [Selenium Grid][selenium-grid] with different browsers.
 It contains **minimal working configuration** that probably should be improved for production use.

 From version 3.x Selenium uses [geckodriver] for interactions with Firefox browser and this driver supports Firefox version 55 and greater (see [Gecko Supported Firefoxen][supported-firefoxen]).

+But it is possible to use older Firefox *without marionette*.

 Sample Setup
 ------------